GNOME/libadwaita/doc/migrating-between-development-versions.md

-If you had split buttons implemented via a `GtkBox` with the [`.linked`](style-classes.html#linked-controls) style class and two buttons packed inside, use [class@Adw.SplitButton] as follows:
+If you had split buttons implemented via a `GtkBox` with the [`.linked`](style-classes.html#linked-controls) style class and two buttons packed inside, use [class@SplitButton] as follows:

 ```xml
 <object class="AdwSplitButton">